Check with the Corp-of Engineers to be sure of the proper

 cultural resources.
 Campers who plan ahead can avoid unexpected situations, and minimize their impact by complying with area regulations.

-least 200 feet (about 80 to 100 strides for a youth) from springs, streams, and lakes.
+Help prevent contamination of natural water sources: After straining food particles, properly dispose of dishwater by dispersing at least 200 feet (about 80 to 100 strides for a youth) from springs, streams, and lakes.
 Use biodegradable soap 200 feet or more from any water source.